Log in

 Best Areas for Student Accommodation in Melbourne

-3. Hawthorn: Hawthorn is one of the best places to rent student housing in Melbourne if you love being surrounded by greenery and flora.
+Hawthorn is one of the best places to rent student housing in Melbourne if you love being surrounded by greenery and flora.
 Swinburne University of Technology is located here.
 The best Melbourne student accommodation at Hawthorn neighborhood is Student Living - Vivida.
+Housing rent in Hawthorn Melbourne reaches about AU$360 to AU$600 per week.
 Hawthorn has incredible public transport connectivity, making it easy for individuals to reach from one place to another.
 The Melbourne CBD is accessible from Hawthorn via a 11-min train ride or a 10-min car drive.
 Although in the inner Eastern suburbs, Hawthorn is hugely urban and offers many outstanding cafes and galleries.

-4. Caulfield: Caulfield is a very convenient and nice locality for ones studying at Monash University Caulfield campus to explore the apartments in Melbourne City.
+Caulfield is a very convenient and nice locality for ones studying at Monash University Caulfield campus to explore the apartments in Melbourne City.
 Caulfield is one of the most posh areas in Melbourne, with very relaxing and soothing surroundings.
-Choose Caulfield to rent student housing Melbourne, means you can have the convenience for attending classes and enjoy the nature.
-Caulfield is an area for students who like the calm and wish for a quiet environment.
+Choosing Caulfield to rent student housing Melbourne, means you can have the convenience for attending classes and enjoy the nature.
+Caulfield is an area for students who like the calm and wish for a quiet environment, with average rent from AU$300 to AU$650 per week.
 We recommend 60 Waverley Road as the starting point for exploring student apartments in Melbourne Caulfield suburb.
 Driving to CBD from Caulfield only takes around 40 minutes.

-5. Brunswick: Brunswick is another best area for looking for Melbourne student apartments.
+Brunswick is another best area for looking for Melbourne student apartments.
 Brunswick is famous for its artistic vibe, combining old-school style with trend.
-It is close to RMIT University and the University of Melbourne, as well as various recreations, like cafes, shops, parks, etc., considered as a nice area to rent student residence Melbourne.
+It is close to RMIT University Brunswick Campus and the University of Melbourne, as well as various recreations, like cafes, shops, parks, etc., considered as a nice area to rent student flats Melbourne.
+Average rent in Brunswick Melbourne is around AU$200 to AU$350 per week.
 In Brunswick, the upfield train line and multiple tram routes make commuting to the Melbourne CBD and surrounding areas with a breeze.
 There are also many bike paths and lanes, promoting residents to stay active.

-6. Parkville: Parkville is also an ideal area for finding student accommodation in Melbourne, not only because of the step distance to the University of Melbourne but also due to the greenery and fresh air.
-At Parkville, there are Melbourne accommodations for students, like UniLodge Park Avenue, and Student Living on Villiers.
+Parkville is also an ideal area to find rooms for rent in Melbourne, not only because of the step distance to the University of Melbourne but also due to the greenery and fresh air.
+At Parkville, there are Melbourne accommodations for students, like UniLodge Park Avenue, and Student Living on Villiers, with average rent ranging from AU$250 to AU$500 per week.
 From Parkville to Melbourne CBD, you only need a 15-minute tram ride or a 20-minute bus ride, which is convenient to enjoy the vibrant city atmosphere and lively nightlife.

 Here we also list some less popular yet student-recommended areas for Melbourne student accommodations, which are West Melbourne, Berkeley Street Melbourne, and Swanston Street Melbourne.